 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-These authentic Jamaican beef patties are so easy to make, tastes so good and is the perfect on the go snack.
+These authentic Jamaican beef patties are so easy to make, taste so good and are the perfect on the go snack.
 Packed full of flavour and spice; you won’t be able to resist this!

 It’s a snack I grew up eating, I would always buy it from my local Jamaican takeaway for the most delicious, authentic and original patties.
-They taste so good and you can make your own Jamaican beef patties at home yourself, it’s so easy to do with this recipe!
+They taste so good, and you can make these Jamaican beef patties at home, it’s so easy to do with this recipe!

 Both the beef filling and pastry is pretty easy to make, you’ll make distinctively yellow patties that are totally irresistible.